eraybasar/pesdk-docs/_quickstarts/cordova.md

 ---
 layout: quickstarts/content
-title: Cordova # title as shown in the menu and
+title: &title Cordova # title as shown in the menu and

+menuitem: *title
-order: 1
+order: 0
 category:
-  - ios # One of the categories
-  - android # One of the categories
+  - quickstart
 tags: &tags # tags that are necessary
   - photo editor
-  - cordova
-  - ionic
+  - html5
-published: true # Either published or not
 ---

 #Getting Started with Cordova